syncfusion-content/blazor-docs/blazor/accordion/animations.md

 ---
 layout: post
 title: Animations in Blazor Accordion Component | Syncfusion
-description: Learn about Animations in Blazor Accordion component of Syncfusion, and more details.
+description: Learn here all about Animations in Syncfusion Blazor Accordion component and more.
 platform: Blazor
 control: Accordion
 documentation: ug
 ---

-# Getting Started
+# Animations in Blazor Accordion Component

 This section briefly explains about how to include a `Accordion` in your Blazor server-side application.
 You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](../getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.